How to use StreamField in Wagtail

 1. Here we include blog/components/streamfield.html to display the body value.

-Create wagtail_bootstrap_blog/templates/blog/components/streamfield.html
+Create wagtail_app/templates/blog/components/streamfield.html

-{% load static wagtailcore_tags %}
+{% load static wagtailcore_tags blogapp_tags %}

 {% with blocks=page.body %}